 taurocholic acid

 Bile salts emulsify fats well.
-This increases the area of contact of enzymes with fats and increases the action of the enzyme.
-Inadequate synthesis of bile acids or delayed intake impairs the effectiveness of the enzymes.
+This increases the area of contact of enzymes with fats and increases the effect of the enzyme.
+Insufficient synthesis of bile acids or delayed intake disrupts the effectiveness of enzymes.
 Fats are usually absorbed after hydrolysis, but some of the finely emulsified fats are absorbed through the intestinal wall and pass into the lymph without hydrolysis.

-Esterases break the ester bond between the alcohol group and the carboxyl group of carboxylic acids and inorganic acids (lipase, phosphatases) in fats.
+Esterases break the ester bond in fats between the alcohol group and the carboxyl group of carboxylic acids and inorganic acids (lipase, phosphatase).

 Under the action of lipase, fats are hydrolyzed into glycerol and higher fatty acids.
-Lipase activity increases under the influence of bile, i.e. bile directly activates lipase.
-In addition, Ca ++ ions increase lipase activity due to the fact that Ca ++ ions form insoluble salts (soaps) with released fatty acids and prevent their overwhelming effect on lipase activity.
+Lipase activity is increased by the action of bile, i.e. bile directly activates lipase.
+In addition, the activity of lipase is increased by Ca ++ ions due to the fact that Ca ++ ions form insoluble salts (soaps) with the liberated fatty acids and prevent their suppressive effect on lipase activity.

-Under the action of lipase, at the beginning, ester bonds are hydrolyzed at α and α 1 (side) carbon atoms of glycerol, then at the β-carbon atom:
+Under the action of lipase, the ether bonds at the α and α 1 (side) carbon atoms of glycerol are initially hydrolyzed, then at the β-carbon atom:

-Under the action of lipase, up to 40% of triacylglycerides are cleaved to glycerol and fatty acids, 50-55% is hydrolyzed to 2-monoacylglycerols, and 3-10% is not hydrolyzed and absorbed as triacylglycerols.
+Under the action of lipase, up to 40% of triacylglycerides are broken down to glycerol and fatty acids, 50-55% is hydrolyzed to 2-monoacylglycerols and 3-10% is not hydrolyzed and absorbed as triacylglycerols.

-Feed sterides are broken down by the enzyme cholesterol esterase to cholesterol and higher fatty acids.
-Phosphatides are hydrolyzed under the influence of phospholipases A, A 2 , C and D. Each enzyme acts on a specific lipid ester bond.
+The sterides of the feed are broken down by the enzyme cholesterol esterase to cholesterol and higher fatty acids.
+Phosphatides are hydrolyzed under the influence of phospholipases A, A 2, C and D. Each enzyme acts on a specific ester bond of the lipid.
 The points of application of phospholipases are shown in the diagram:

-Phospholipases of the pancreas, tissue phospholipases are produced in the form of proenzymes and are activated by trypsin.
-Phospholipase A 2 of snake venom catalyzes the cleavage of the unsaturated fatty acid at position 2 of phosphoglycerides.
+Phospholipases of the pancreas, tissue phospholipases are produced in the form of enzymes and are activated by trypsin.
+Phospholipase A 2 of snake venom catalyzes the elimination of unsaturated fatty acid at position 2 of phosphoglycerides.
 In this case, lysolecithins with hemolytic action are formed.

 Therefore, when this poison enters the bloodstream, severe hemolysis occurs.
-In the intestine, this danger is eliminated by the action of phospholipase A 1, which quickly inactivates lysophosphatide as a result of the cleavage of a saturated fatty acid residue from it, turning it into inactive glycerophosphocholine.
+In the intestine, this danger is eliminated by the action of phospholipase A1, which rapidly inactivates lysophosphatide as a result of the cleavage of a saturated fatty acid residue from it, converting it into inactive glycerophosphocholine.

-Lysolecithins in low concentrations stimulate the differentiation of lymphoid cells, the activity of protein kinase C, and increase cell proliferation.
+Lysolecithins in low concentrations stimulate the differentiation of lymphoid cells, the activity of protein kinase C, and enhance cell proliferation.

 Lipid absorption occurs in the small intestine.
-Fatty acids with a chain length of less than 10 carbon atoms are absorbed in non-esterified form.
-Absorption requires the presence of emulsifying substances - bile acids and bile.
+Fatty acids with a chain length of less than 10 carbon atoms are absorbed in unesterified form.
+For absorption, the presence of emulsifying substances is necessary - bile acids and bile.

-Resynthesis of fat, characteristic of a given organism, occurs in the intestinal wall.
-The concentration of lipids in the blood within 3-5 hours after ingestion of food is high.
-Chylomicrons- small particles of fat, formed after absorption in the intestinal wall, are lipoproteins surrounded by phospholipids and a protein coat, inside they contain molecules of fat and bile acids.
-They enter the liver, where lipids undergo intermediate metabolism, and bile acids pass to the gallbladder and then back to the intestines (see Figure 9.3 on page 192).
+Resynthesis of fat characteristic of a given organism occurs in the intestinal wall.
+The concentration of lipids in the blood is high within 3-5 hours after ingestion.
+Chylomicrons- small particles of fat, formed after absorption in the intestinal wall, are lipoproteins surrounded by phospholipids and a protein membrane, inside they contain molecules of fat and bile acids.
+They enter the liver, where lipids undergo an intermediate exchange, and bile acids pass into the gallbladder and then back into the intestines (see Figure 9.3 on page 192).
 As a result of this circulation, a small amount of bile acids is lost.
-It is believed that the bile acid molecule makes 4 circuits per day.
+It is believed that a molecule of bile acid makes 4 circuits per day.